Jump to:

 I found these solutions (not counting number 1) completely by accident, while reading about the astonishing, new (to me) practice of “freebleeding” or menstruating without blocking (think tampon) or sometimes even collecting (think pads, tampon, menstrual cups…) the blood flow.
 I wish I had discovered them years ago for many reasons!

-- These look better, are less hot, and absorb a bit more.
+These briefs look better, are less hot, and absorb a bit more.
 I prefer them, but much more expensive.

 Other ideas?